-"With this design he assembled the chief persons of Sparta, and laid before them the necessity of defending the pass of Thermopylæ.
-They were equally convinced of its importance, but knew not where to find a man of such determined valour as to undertake it.
-'Then,' said Leonidas, 'since there is no more worthy man ready to perform this service, I myself will undertake it, with those who will voluntarily accompany me.'
-They were struck with admiration at his prosposal, and praised the greatness of his mind, but set before him the certain destruction which must attend him.
-'All this,' said Leonidas, 'I have already considered; but I am determined to go, with the appearance indeed of defending the pass of Thermopylæ, but in reality to die for the liberty of Greece.'
-Saying this, he instantly went out of the assembly, and prepared for the expedition, taking with him about three hundred Spartans.
-Before he went, he embraced his wife, who hung about him in tears, as being well acquainted with the dangerous purposes of his march; but he endeavoured to comfort her, and told her that a short life was well sacrificed to the interests of his country, and that Spartan women should be more careful about the glory than the safety of their husbands.
-He then kissed his infant children, and charging his wife to educate them in the same principles he had lived in, went out of his house, to put himself at the head of those brave men who were to accompany him.
+With this design he assembled the chief persons of Sparta, and laid before them the necessity of defending the pass of Thermopylæ.
+They were equally convinced of its importance, but knew not where to find a man of such determined valour, as to under-"Then," said Leonidas, "since there is no more worthy man ready to perform this service, I myself will undertake it, with those who will voluntarily accompany me."
+They were struck with admiration at his proposal, and praised the greatness of his mind, but set before him the certain destruction which must attend him.
+"All this," said Leonidas, "I have already considered; but I am determined to go, with the appearance, indeed, of defending the pass of Thermopylæ, but in reality to die for the liberty of Greece."
+Saying this, he instantly went out of the assembly, and prepared for the expedition; taking with him about three hundred Spartans.
+Before he went, he embraced his wife, who hung about him in tears, being well acquainted with the dangerous purpose of his march.
+But he endeavoured to comfort her; and told her, that a short life was well sacrificed to the interests of his country, and that Spartan women should be more careful about the glory than the safety of their husbands.
+He then kissed his infant children, and, charging his wife to educate them in the same principles he had lived in, went out of his house, to put himself at the head of those brave men who were to accompany him.